-In his home, Richad helps by running errands.
-He lives with his father and his mother.
+Richad lives with his father and his mother.
+His duties at home include running errands.
+There are 3 children in the family.
 His father is sometimes employed and his mother is sometimes employed.
-There are 3 children in the family.

-For fun, Richad enjoys playing with cars and bicycling.
+For fun, Richad enjoys playing with cars, playing ball games and bicycling.
 He attends church activities regularly and is in primary school where his performance is above average.

-Your love and support will help Richad to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Richad in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 The regional diet consists of bananas, chicken, plantains and rice.
 Common health problems in this area include diarrhea and dengue fever.
 Most adults in Karya Baru work as day laborers and earn the equivalent of $150 per month.
 This community has electricity, clean water and sanitation but needs reading materials, employment opportunities and reliable public transportation.